tylerneylon/trees/notes.md

     Then y_0, .. , y_n are the barycentric coordinates.

 I have an audio file with a proof idea (something close to #128).

+## Branch shapes

+### Canopy symmetry

+I've noticed that the canopy of leaf points is not well distributed.
+In particular, the leaf points appear to be mainly elliptical in shape, whereas I consider real trees to have more of a circular appearance from above.

+I decided to start by trying to approach the 2d tree case first.
+I'm looking for a distribution function that is self-reproducing in the sense that two smaller copies of itself, scaled and added together, recreate the original function.

+An easy item to work with is the characteristic function of an interval.

+I found another reproducing case in what I call the double-plateau function.
+It looks a bit like this:

+         ___
+     ___/   \___
+    /           \

+If you space the copies correctly, like this:

+         ___
+     ___/   \___
+    /           \

+            +
+                 ___
+             ___/   \___
+            /           \

+Then the resulting sum has the same general shape, although the relative sizes of the plateau pieces may change.

+Another function that works similarly is to start with g(x) = 1^s where s = log(2)/log(3), about 0.63092975, and reflect it around x=1 to arrive at a symmetric hill-like shape.

+The sum of two of these matches exactly along the edges, but there is a slight bump in the middle of the sum.
+I'm curious to see what further iterations of this shape turn out to look like.